 Production Stage Manager

-(Company Manager) started her theater career as the Associate Company Manager for the national tour of Master Class starring Faye Dunaway.
+(Company Manager) started her theater career with The National Tour of Master Class, staring Faye Dunaway.
 After surviving that the rest has been a breeze.
-She recently was Company Manager for national tours of August: Osage County (Estelle Parsons), 42nd Street, Twelve Angry Men (Richard Thomas), Disney’s High School Musical, Beauty and the Beast, Bombay Dreams, The King & I (Sandy Duncan/Stefanie Powers), My Fair Lady, Annie (John Schuck, Marcia Lewis), A Chorus Line, Dreamgirls (Frenchie Davis) and the 2003 tour of The Sound of Music.
-Hal Prince’s Parade, the 20th anniversary tour of Annie (John Schuck, Sally Struthers), Chicago (first national tour), West Side Story and Rocket Power.
+Recent National Tours: August: Osage County (Estelle Parsons), 42nd Street, Twelve Angry Men (Richard Thomas), Disney’s High School Musical, Beauty and the Beast, Bombay Dreams, The King & I (Sandy Duncan/Stefanie Powers), My Fair Lady, A Chorus Line, Dreamgirls and The Sound of Music, Hal Prince’s Parade, the 20th anniversary tour of Annie (John Schuck, Sally Struthers), Chicago.

 THE BOOKING GROUP